-2007-08: Chosen in the third round of the 2008 QMJHL Draft by the Cape Breton Screaming Eagles.
+2007-08: Morgan Ellis was chosen in the third round of the 2008 QMJHL Draft by the Cape Breton Screaming Eagles.

 2008-09: In his QMJHL rookie season, Ellis played in 52 games for the Eagles, notching 6 assistsand 45 penalty minutes in those games.
 Played in 10 playoff games, picking up 1 assist.